 1978: The Jerusalem Post reported that in Washington the US Administration threatened to withdraw its request for the sale of advanced F-15 and F-16 fighter planes to Israel if Congress blocked the sale of F-15s to Saudi Arabia and F-5Es to Egypt.

 1985: The founding of Hezbollah, another Arab/Moslem terror group dedicated, in part, to the destruction of the state of Israel.

-1986(7th of Adar I. 5746): Actor Howard Da Silva passed away at the age of 76.
-Da Silva had a long career as a character actor.
-His work in Hollywood was temporarily interrupted because he was named to the Hollywood Blacklist.
+1986(7th of Adar I. 5746): Seventy-six year old character actor Howard Da Silva whose work in Hollywood was temporarily interrupted because he was named to the Hollywood Blacklist passed away today.

 1987: “Following the refusenik protests, Iosif Begun's release from prison was announced today, by Georgy Arbatov, a member of the Central Committee, in a Face the Nation interview on CBS.”